Visit Budapest in July

 A river excursion is always a pleasant way to delight in the wonderful city scape especially on sweltering summer days when walking long distances is just too exhausting.

-You go crusing on the Danube during the day, in the afternoon, in the evening or at night.
+You can go crusing on the Danube during the day, in the afternoon, in the evening or at night.
 Tours are available with or withour meal.

 TIP: A Dinner Cruise is however a unique program, that you must try at least once.
 There are several of them so we researched and compared the most popular 5 best dinner cruises in Budapest to help you choose one that best meets your preferences.

-This summer, between June 17 and September 24, 2023, there will be no car traffic on the section of the lower embankment in Pest, between the Chain Bridge (Lánchíd) and Elizabeth Bridge (Erzsébet híd), specifically on Jane Haining rakpart (view on Google Map), during weekends.
-RAKPART~2023 is about the community and our river, the Danube.
+This summer there will be no car traffic on the section of the lower embankment in Pest, between the Chain Bridge (Lánchíd) and Elizabeth Bridge (Erzsébet híd), specifically on Jane Haining rakpart (view on Google Map), during weekends.

 This stretch of the riverbank turns into vibrant public area with exciting programs ranging from